APPLYING FOR FINANCIAL SUPPORT

-From 2013, students commencing full-time courses at publicly funded institutions in the Republic of Ireland will be eligible to apply for a means-tested Maintenance Grant or Special Support Grant of £3475 instead of the Higher Education bursary.
+Since 2013, students who commence full-time courses at publicly funded institutions in the Republic of Ireland will be eligible to apply for a means-tested Maintenance Grant or Special Support Grant of £3475 instead of the Higher Education bursary.

 (Q) Can students from the EU apply for any support?